 Interest paid by a domestic bank or savings institution on non-fixed term account 4%§

 Non-resident WHT at the rate of 14% is to be deducted from the following payments to non-resident.

 Value added tax (VAT) is applicable to the taxable supply of goods and services.
-An entity registered under the VAT provisions is required to charge VAT at the rate of 10% on all sales of taxable supplies in Cambodian and at the rate of 0% on the sale of taxable supplies exported from Cambodian.
+An entity registered under the VAT provisions is required to charge VAT at the rate of 10% on all sales of taxable supplies in Cambodia and at the rate of 0% on the sale of taxable supplies exported from Cambodia.

 Fringe benefit tax (FBT) is payable at the rate of 20% on the market value of fringe benefits provided to an employee.

 – Payment of rent or the provision of rent-fee housing